patrick-potocny/portfolio/projects/03-assetnet.md

 #### **Two different APIs data structures:**

 - As a result of utilizing two distinct API providers, one for cryptocurrency data and the other for stock data, there were notable differences in their responses like different time zones, and the provided data.
-Consequently, I developed numerous utility functions to convert the data into a uniform type, incorporating all the relevant data in the correct formats to enable seamless integration across the entire application.
+I developed numerous utility functions to convert the data into a uniform type, incorporating all the relevant data in the correct formats to enable seamless integration across the entire application.

 ## Conclusion